Oil Buffing Your Horse – Add Shine and Conditioning

 - Here’s where you can help out a dull winter coat.
 It’s the same process as post-clip buffing.
 BUT – a long winter coat means you might need a stiffer brush or firmer sponge to work the oil into your horse’s coat.

 - Most coats will not be as shiny in the winter as they are in the summer.
 You may get some shine, but not as much as with a clipped coat or a summer coat.
-In the winter, it’s more important to focus on conditioning and stain-repelling.
+In winter, focusing on conditioning and stain-repelling is more important.

 Oil buffing your horse in winter with a rinse.

 - You have the option of doing a hot oil treatment in the winter, too.
-This is a hybrid method between a post-shampoo rinse and hot toweling your horse.
+This hybrid method combines a post-shampoo rinse and hot toweling your horse.
 You may hear this being called “hot clothing” or “hot oiling.”

 - Start with about 2 gallons of piping hot water in a bucket, and add a few glugs of oil.
 Drop some washcloths into the bucket to soak.